-Integrated customer experience management at the North-West University / A.A. le Roux
+Integrated customer experience management at the North–West University

 Le Roux, Abraham Albertus